Alison Hammond

-Alison Hammond (born 5 February 1975) is a British television presenter, media personality, and actress.
-She came to prominence in 2002 as a contestant on the third series of the reality show Big Brother.
-She has since become a presenter and reporter on ITV's This Morning.
-In 2023, Hammond became a co-presenter on the Channel 4 reality baking competition The Great British Bake Off alongside Noel Fielding.
-The following year, she began presenting the ITV reality show For the Love of Dogs.
+Alison Hammond (born 5 February 1975) is a British broadcaster and television personality.
+Since 2021, she has been a main co-presenter of ITV's This Morning on Fridays, school holidays and bank holidays alongside Dermot O'Leary.
+She has also co-presented the Channel 4 baking competition The Great British Bake Off alongside Noel Fielding since 2023.

-Hammond has appeared as a contestant on reality shows, including I'm a Celebrity...Get Me Out of Here!
+Hammond came to prominence in 2002 as a contestant on the third series of the Channel 4 reality show Big Brother.
+She has also appeared on other reality shows, including I'm a Celebrity...Get Me Out of Here!
 (2010), Celebrity Coach Trip (2012), Strictly Come Dancing (2014), Celebrity Masterchef (2014), and I Can See Your Voice (2021–2022).
-As an actress, she has appeared in Palace Hill (1988–1990), Doctors (2002), and The Dumping Ground (2016).
+In 2024, Hammond presented the ITV reality documentary series For the Love of Dogs.

-Early and personal life
+Early life

 Hammond was born on 5 February 1975 to Jamaican parents and was raised in the north Birmingham district of Kingstanding alongside her sister and brother.
 She attended Cardinal Wiseman School.
 Her mother had several jobs concurrently, including one as a manager for Tupperware.
+Her father was bodyguard to Muhammad Ali, and named her and her siblings after him.
 From the age of 11, Hammond participated in drama workshops run by Central Television, but lack of funds meant she was unable to attend drama school.
-She later moved to Hall Green in south Birmingham.
-She was previously engaged to Noureddine Boufaied and together the couple have one son, born in 2005.
-Hammond has been dating David Putman since late 2023.
+She later moved to Hall Green in south Birmingham, and attended the Central Junior Television Workshop in Birmingham.